cvsvensson/FermionicHilbertSpaces.jl/README.md

   ⋅         ⋅         ⋅        ⋅        1.0       1.32709
 ````

-and for the partial trace
+and we can calculate the partial trace as before

 ````julia
 Ψ = eigvecs(collect(ham))[:, 1]